 1. Mechanical properties of materials under uniaxial static tension

-Brittle fracture: Before material fracture, there is basically no obvious macroscopic plastic deformation and no obvious omen, which is often shown as a sudden rapid fracture process, so it is very dangerous.
+Brittle Fracture: Before the material fractures, there is no obvious macroscopic plastic deformation, and no warning signs.
+This process is often sudden and rapid, making it very dangerous.

-In ductile fracture, the crack propagation process is generally slow and consumes a lot of plastic deformation energy.
+Ductile Fracture: The fracture process that shows obvious macroscopic plastic deformation before and during the fracture.
+In ductile fracture, the crack propagation process is generally slow and consumes a large amount of plastic deformation energy.

-Cleavage fracture: under the action of normal stress, brittle transgranular fracture along a specific crystal plane caused by the destruction of the bonding bond between atoms is called cleavage fracture.
-(The cleavage step, river pattern and tongue pattern are the basic microscopic characteristics of the cleavage fracture.)
+Cleavage Fracture: The brittle fracture along a specific crystal plane caused by the destruction of bonding bonds between atoms under normal stress is called cleavage fracture.
+The cleavage step, river pattern, and tongue pattern are the basic microscopic characteristics of cleavage fracture.

-Shear fracture: Shear fracture is the fracture caused by material sliding and separation along the slip plane under the action of shear stress.
-(Micropore aggregation fracture is a common mode of ductile fracture of materials.
-Its fracture surface is usually dark gray and fibrous in macro, while the characteristic pattern of micro fracture surface is that a large number of “dimples” are distributed on the fracture surface.)
+Shear Fracture: Shear fracture is the fracture caused by material sliding and separation along the slip plane under shear stress.
+Micropore aggregation fracture is a common mode of ductile fracture in materials.
+The fracture surface is usually dark gray and fibrous in macro, while the micro fracture surface has a characteristic pattern of many “dimples” distributed on the surface.

 2. Try to describe the difference between ductile fracture and brittle fracture.
 Why is brittle fracture the most dangerous?

 Type of stress, degree of plastic deformation, presence or absence of omen, and speed of crack propagation.